top of page

 Crusader Popte Ulvinga

 The German knight and crusader Henricus of Bonn died during this battle.
 At the spot where he was buried, miracles occurred.
 A palm tree on his grave was medicinal for whatever ailment people might have.
-When the remains of Popte were unearthed, they saw the palm tree had grown out from his heart.
-According to the journal of an unknown Frisian clergyman who travelled with the crusader's fleet to Acre in 1217-1218, this palm tree, in fact, grew on the grave of Poptetus from Wirdum.
+When the remains of Poptetus were unearthed, they saw the palm tree had grown out from his heart.
+According to the journal of an unknown Frisian clergyman who travelled with the crusader's fleet to Acre in Palestine in 1217-1218, this palm tree, in fact, grew on the grave of Poptetus from Wirdum.
 Poptetus had renamed himself as Henricus, also written as Hendrik, and was the commander of the Christian army and bearer of the standard.
 So, Wirdum and not Bonn.

 the siege of Lisbon in 1147